-- 3.14.2 Where the Harbourmaster is satisfied, on considering an application under these Bylaws, that the application may be granted without endangering the public, he or she may grant the application accordingly, for a period not exceeding 10 days, and on such conditions (if any) as he or she may specify. - 3.14.3 Every grant of an application under these Bylaws shall, subject to subclause 3.14.4, have effect according to its tenor. - 3.14.4 No grant of an application under these Bylaws shall have effect unless, not less than seven days or more than 14 days before the commencement of the activity, a public notice is given specifying the period of the activity and details of the suspension or reserved area. - 3.14.5 The Harbourmaster may recover from the applicant all actual and reasonable costs incurred for the publication of a public notice under subclause 3.14.4.
+- 3.11.1 Any person intending to conduct a race, speed trial, competition or other organised water activity in any area to which these Bylaws apply should apply to the Harbourmaster to: - (a) temporarily suspend the application of subclauses 3.2.1(a) and (b) and clause 6.8 of these Bylaws in that area during the conduct of the race, speed trial, competition or other organised water activity; and/or - (b) temporarily reserve the area for the purpose of that activity; and/or - (c) temporarily suspend the designation of permanent access lanes or reserved areas. - 3.11.2 Where the Harbourmaster is satisfied, on considering an application under these Bylaws, that the application may be granted without endangering the public, he or she may grant the application accordingly, for a period not exceeding 10 days, and on such conditions (if any) as he or she may specify. - 3.11.3 Every grant of an application under these Bylaws shall, subject to subclause 3.11.4, have effect according to its tenor. - 3.11.4 No grant of an application under these Bylaws shall have effect unless, not less than seven days or more than 14 days before the commencement of the activity, a public notice is given specifying the period of the activity and details of the suspension or reserved area. - 3.11.5 The Harbourmaster may recover from the applicant all actual and reasonable costs incurred for the publication of a public notice under subclause 3.11.4.

-3.15 Moorings
+3.12 Moorings